-1. total comprehensive income during the period, showing separately the
+1. Total comprehensive income during the period, showing separately the total amounts attributable to owners of the parent and to non-controlling interest;

-2. for each component of equity, the effects of retrospective application or retrospective restatement recognized in accordance with IAS 8; and 3. for each component of equity, a reconciliation between the carrying amount at the beginning and the end of the period, separately disclosing changes resulting from:
+For each component of equity, the effects of retrospective application or retrospective restatement recognized in accordance with IAS 8; and For each component of equity, a reconciliation between the carrying amount at the beginning and the end of the period, separately disclosing changes resulting from:

-A. net profit (or net loss) for the period;
+A. Net profit (or net loss) for the period;

-B. other comprehensive income; and
+B. Other comprehensive income; and

-C. transactions with owners in their capacity as owners, showing separately contributions by and distributions to owners and changes in ownership interests in subsidiaries that do not result in a loss of control.
+C. Transactions with owners in their capacity as owners, showing separately contributions by and distributions to owners and changes in ownership interests in subsidiaries that do not result in a loss of control.
 An issuer shall present, either in the statement of changes in equity or in the notes, the amount of dividends recognized as distributions to owners during the period, and the related amount of dividends per share.